Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Analytical findings

 where $\bar X = \langle X \rangle_t$ is the expectation value w.r.t. the interpolating measure.
 Hereafter, in order to lighten the notation, we drop the subscript $t$ in the average symbol.

-En route toward the self-consistency equations for the order parameters, we need to take the thermodynamic limit of the statistical pressure and, to this task, we must split the discussion into two cases: the ultra-storage regime $b=P-1$, discussed in the following subsection- and ultra-tolerance regime $b<P-1$, tackled in the subsequent one.
+En route toward the self-consistency equations for the order parameters, we need to take the thermodynamic limit of the statistical pressure and, to this task, we must split the discussion into two cases: the high-load regime $b=P-1$, discussed in the following subsection and the low-load regime $b<P-1$, tackled in the subsequent one.